openxla/stablehlo/docs/generated/stablehlo_passes.md

 _Canonicalizes dynamic StableHLO ops into static ops._

-Replaces dynamic StableHLO ops like DynamicReshapeOp with the corresponding static counterparts like DynamicReshapeOp to ReshapeOp or DynamicBroadcastInDim to BroadcastInDim if all the dynamic elements of these ops are actually constant.
+Replaces dynamic StableHLO ops like DynamicReshapeOp with the corresponding static counterparts like `DynamicReshapeOp` to `ReshapeOp` or `DynamicBroadcastInDim` to `BroadcastInDim` if all the dynamic elements of = these ops are actually constants.

 ```
   %c = stablehlo.constant dense<16> : tensor<1xi32>